matthojo/Hari/README.md

 * Thats it.

 ###Note
-Files are ordered by modification date so, if you change a file once its in the timeline, it will appear at the top.
+Files are ordered by modification date so if you change a file once its in the timeline, it will appear at the top.

 ## License